prebetafinal/epitypes/README.md

 Unknown Files

 Files not listed in epitypes automatically fall into an "other" group.
-This handles cases like executables (.exe), system binaries, and all other formats non-relevant to content management.
+Things like executables (.exe), system binaries, and other non-relevant to content management formats.
+These cases should be handled by algorythms accordingly.

 ## License